tung/ruggrogue/book/turn-order-and-combat.md

 Once the `time_passed` variable in the `DungeonMode::update` function is set to `true`, the monsters get their turn.
 All monsters are given a turn with a call to the `monster::enqueue_monster_turns` function in the `src/monster.rs` file.
 Its job is to fill in the `MonsterTurns` queue with the entity ID of each monster.
-The `monster::do_monster_turns` function then pops entity IDs out to act out a turn for each monster.
+The `monster::do_monster_turns` function then pops entity IDs out to give each monster their turn.

 Why not just loop through all monsters, handle their turns directly and avoid the need for a queue?
 The answer to this is that the `MonsterTurns` queue grants turns to monsters closest to the player first to minimize blocking when a group of monsters chase the player down a corridor.